KelleyTyler/GridTileEbit04_12/myPkgs/basic_geometry/b_geo_planning.md

 - ### ETC.;

 ---
+## Some Other Thoughts

+- should move things like 'integer_matrix_ebiten' to some kind of interface;

+-

+---
  ## Pathfinding (cont.)
  Pathfinding should follow the ***Dijkstra’s Algorithm*** or the ***A\* Algorithm***. this means that we need a few things for a "node" in a linked list